Seemingly Physiological Sensations

 What does it mean for design?

-I guess my take away here is to practice thinking about thinking - making use of metacognition to inform design.
-It is scientific and we can make good approximate deductions about the cost of interaction, perception etc if we know about people's material reality.
+It can help make approximate deductions about the cost of interaction, perception etc if we know about people's material reality.

 Shape